 For most international visitors planning Oaxaca travel, you’ll need to transit through Mexico City first.
 You could even stop in Mexico City for a few days (check out my guide to Mexico City here).

 From the airport, it’s only a 25-minute drive to downtown.
 Book a shared taxi (van) at the airport.
 These drop passengers off at their hotels around the area (which means it can take a little longer than 25 minutes).
+Alternatively, GuateGo offers private transfers direct to your hotel, which will save you a tonne of time.

 There are plenty of buses and domestic flights to Oaxaca from Mexico City and other major cities around Mexico.